habibcilmd-cardiologist/dr-cil/content/en/services/pulmonary-valve/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is pulmonary stenosis dangerous?"
+      answer: "Severe pulmonary stenosis can lead to right heart failure.
+Treatment is important."
+    - question: "How is pulmonary balloon valvuloplasty performed?"
+      answer: "A catheter is inserted through the groin to reach the pulmonary valve and the valve is opened by inflating a balloon."
+    - question: "Is pulmonary balloon valvuloplasty permanent?"
+      answer: "Yes, it provides long-lasting effect in most patients."
+    - question: "Can I exercise with pulmonary valve disease?"
+      answer: "In mild disease, yes.
+Heavy exercise should be restricted in severe disease."
+    - question: "Does pulmonary regurgitation require treatment?"
+      answer: "Mild regurgitation usually does not require treatment.
+Valve replacement may be needed in severe regurgitation."
 ---

 Pulmonary valve disease is dysfunction of the valve between the right ventricle and pulmonary artery.
 It has two main forms: pulmonary stenosis and pulmonary regurgitation.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in diagnosing and treating pulmonary valve diseases.